MITgcm/MITgcm/doc/examples/examples.rst

 #. :filelink:`fizhi-cs-aqualev20 <verification/fizhi-cs-aqualev20>` - Global atmospheric simulation on an aqua
    planet with full atmospheric physics.
 Run is perpetual March with an analytical SST distribution.
-This is the configuration used for the APE (Aqua Planet Experiment) participation experiment, see also secondary experiment in :filelink:`atm_gray <verification/atm_gray>`.
+This is the configuration used for the `Aqua-Planet Experiment Project (APE) <http://www.met.reading.ac.uk/~mike/ape/>`_ , see also Neale and Hoskins (2001) :cite:`neale:01`.

 #. :filelink:`fizhi-gridalt-hs <verification/fizhi-gridalt-hs>` - Global atmospheric simulation Held-Suarez
    (1994) :cite:`held-suar:94` forcing, with the physical forcing and the dynamical forcing